And all things caramel smelling and pastoral blue and monochrome gray with a tinge of pink and

 I believe in an attainable universal good.
 I believe in a personal capacity for universal love.
 A brotherhood of men (and women, and children, and cats and dogs and ducks) that can live together in peace and love and harmony.
 You may say I'm a dreamer, but I'm not the only one.
-In this, I believe the dread-locked hippies got right.
+In this, I believe the dread-locked hippies of the 60s got that much right.

 I might add, I think I write reasonably well.
 But I wouldn't boast of an exceptional linguistic command.
 Oh no.